-When buzz began circulating that The Weather Network (TWN) would be making an announcement with executives and ambassadors of the North American Indigenous Games present, confusion abounded with speculation: Would TWN broadcast the games?
-Some even went so far as to wonder if Pelmorex, The Weather Network’s parent company, would also announce a new division of sports programming.
-Their business is weather, after all.
+When buzz began to circulate that The Weather Network (TWN) would be making an announcement with executives and ambassadors of the North American Indigenous Games present, questions abounded:

 The Oakville Sun was indeed present at the announcement, and the main message turned out to be exactly that: a partnership was made, and it was an important one.

-You may think that refers to a jersey number.
+At first glance, sports enthusiasts might assume that 88 refers to a jersey number.

 “Eighty-eight is one of the Calls to Action of the Truth and Reconciliation Commission.
 Eighty-eight calls on all levels of government to support long term Indigenous athlete development and for support of the North American Indigenous Games.”
 She adds, “What we’re looking to do through this campaign is tell the national story of Indigenous athletes through these Games and through the platform that these Games can provide.”

 The Truth and Reconciliation Commission was established on June 1, 2008 as a component of the Residential Schools Settlement Agreement.
 On June 11, 2008, the Federal government acknowledged Canada’s role in the traumatic legacy of assimilationist policies including the residential school system by making an apology to survivors.

 The TRC Calls to Action were made possible through redress and they seek to chart a path forward to healthier nation-to-nation relations.